gotreasa/ticTacToe/NOTES.md

 ✅ Implement the initialisation of the grid

 ## Pomodoro 2:
 ✅ write a test for the order each square is filled
-✅ implement the function for the order for filling the squares 🚧 write a test to specify the array with the Xs and Os
+✅ implement the function for the order for filling the squares
+✅ write a test to specify the array with the Xs and Os
+❌ implement the array with the Xs and Os being filled

+## Pomodoro 3
-TODO: implement the array with the Xs and Os being filled
+✅ implement the array with the Xs and Os being filled
+🚧 write test for printing the grid
+TODO: implement the print of the grid